nataliecardot/react-lorem-ipsum/README.md

 # react-lorem-ipsum

 Lorem ipsum (dummy text) generator.
-One to eight paragraphs can be generated; the edge case of exceeding these bounds using the number input is handled.
+The edge case of exceeding the bounds of available paragraphs using the number input is handled.

 To view, run `npm i && npm start` in downloaded project.